-- What brings her back each year: My commitment to the students, there lives and the potential each one of them has to do great things.
+- What brings her back each year: My commitment to the students, their lives, and the potential each one of them has to do great things.
 I enjoy my job and love having the opportunity to work with such a unique population.
-No two days are ever the same and helping students problem solve as well as celebrate their successes is why I come back each year!!!!
+No two days are ever the same and helping students problem-solve as well as celebrate their successes is why I come back each year!!!!

 Sarah Devaney, Research Assistant

 - What she values about working at WISD: Coworkers who share a purpose --that we can make a difference in the lives of young people.

 - What her supervisor values: Sarah caring and inquisitive demeanor is a gift to our team.

 Monica Hill, Pupil Auditing Specialist

 - What brings her back each year: The collaborative work between departments to support the local school districts and students is what drew me to WISD.
 What keeps me coming back is that I love working with a great team.
 It’s something I always wanted to do and to have that here is something special.